 A specialist technique often used to treat squamous cell carcinoma is Mohs surgery.
 Your consultant removes thin layers of tissue and examines them under a microscope, until no more abnormal cells remain.

-Mohs is a fine way to achieve a cure with less cosmetic damage and along with all options, will be discussed with you.
+Mohs is a fine way to achieve a cure with less cosmetic damage and along with other options, will be discussed with you.
 Our objective is always a cure, although aesthetic outcomes and how you feel about treatment matter.

 Care At Our Clinic